AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/activities-attribution/salesforce-activities-attribution.md

 >
 >Formula fields cannot be used within your rules and will not appear in the picklist.
 Because formulas calculate in the background and do not modify a record, [!DNL Marketo Measure] cannot detect whether a record fits a rule or not.
 >
->Make sure to use correct values for ID fields such as CrmEvent.CreatedById. [!DNL Salesforce IDs] are 18 characters long (e.g., 0054H000007WmrfQAC).
+>Make sure to use correct values for ID fields such as CrmEvent.CreatedById. [!DNL Salesforce IDs] are 18 characters long ( 0054H000007WmrfQAC).

-Lastly, let's choose one of your date or date/time fields to utilize as the Buyer Touchpoint Date.
+Lastly, choose one of your date or date/time fields to utilize as the Buyer Touchpoint Date.
 Either standard and custom fields are selectable.

 >[!TIP]
 >